hbarnard/smsmap/README.md

-This is just a placeholder for the main site on sourceforge https://sourceforge.net/p/smsmap/code/ci/master/tree/ or simple debian package also available.
+This is just a placeholder for the main site on sourceforge https://sourceforge.net/p/smsmap/code/ci/master/tree/ or simple debian package also available here: https://sourceforge.net/projects/smsmap/files/

 Description